Civic Government (Scotland) Act 1982 Section 89 Certificate

 How to apply

 Please read our Raised Structure guide (PDF, 214kb) before you apply.
-This document provides more information on the application process and essential requirements for the erection of a structure.
+The guide provides information on the application process and essential requirements for the erection of a structure.

 Submit your application form alongside the correct fee, relevant plans, structural design certificate and/or calculations as provided by a structural engineer.